-The coastal town of Ermoupoli (named after God Hermes) besides being the capital of Syros Island, was the first commercial and industrial centre of Greece.
-It saw unprecedented economic growth during the 19th c.
-As the city started to get populated and thanks to its ideal geographical position Ermoupoli’s harbour became the most important commercial and shipping centre of the newly established Greek State (by 1850 the income of its custom office was equal to three quarters of the country).
-During your stay in Ermoupoli make sure you visit the Industrial Museum, housed in three different structures that show the town’s economic growth.
-This elegant town is home to exceptional neoclassical architecture highly influenced by 19th c. western standards.
-Houses, public squares and buildings such as the Town Hall, the Customs office, the Apollon theatre are what make Ermoupoli an architectural museum to explore.
+The seaside town of Ermoupoli (named after God Hermes) is the capital of Syros Island, and used to be the first commercial and industrial centre of Greece.
+It experienced an unprecedented economic growth during the 19th c.
+As the city started to get populated and thanks to its ideal geographical position Ermoupoli’s harbour became the most important tradingn and shipping centre of the newly established Greek State -by 1850 the Custom's Office revenue was equal to three quarters that of the country.

 Ermoupoli is a hillside town that overlooks the Aegean Sea.
 Its most prominent landmarks among others are the Orthodox churches of Metamorfosis Sotiros, Agios Nikolaos Plousios and the Dormition of the Virgin Mary (Kimisis Theotokou).
 Ano Syros (upper town) is a Venetian 13th c. neighbourhood where a Catholic community resides, whose houses are built around the cathedral of Saint George (San Giorgi) dominating the top of the hill.
 Today Ano Syros’ (aka Epano Chora) mediaeval style is evident on its whitewashed houses and its winding alleys and stairs that lead to the neighbourhoods.
 The view from the hilltop is amazing and only 2km from Ermoupoli, so it's definitely worth the climb.